Jar of Hearts: Chart performance

 Elsewhere, "Jar of Hearts" peaked at No. 2 in Australia and the Republic of Ireland, No. 3 in the Czech Republic and No. 4 in the United Kingdom and Finland.
-The song has remained in the UK Singles Chart for 27 weeks.
+The song remained in the UK Singles Chart for 27 weeks.

 Music video

 The music video for the song was directed by Jay Martin.
 A "Behind the scenes..." look was given into the recording of the music video on August 25, 2010.
 In the video, Perri states "I really hope that the video connects me to the song and entertains all of the fans of So You Think You Can Dance because it’s because of them that this even happened.
 I really hope that they love it.
 I hope that they love the dance…and that they just feel like we did this song justice with this video."
 So You Think You Can Dance contestants Allison Holker and Kathryn McCormick appear as dancers in the music video, performing choreography by Stacey Tookey.

 The music video premiered on September 13, 2010, on Perri's YouTube channel.
 The video begins with Perri singing on a stoop while black petals fall from the sky.
 As Perri begins walking, a smoke reflection is shown over her chest, showing that her "jar" is empty - her heart is missing.
 As the song continues, Perri walks through different scenarios of hearts being collected, all by the same man, whose "jar" is being filled.
 This includes an intimate moment in a car and another in a phone booth, both of which leave the women whose hearts are stolen (through their mouths) with empty jars.
 They fall unconscious away from the collector, a young man with dark hair.
 Towards the end of the video, Perri is watching as the collector, the love-interest, collects more hearts while dancing with different women.
 The video ends with Perri stealing a heart from him, leaving his "jar" empty.
 He falls to the ground, and she appears to recuperate with her heart newly intact.